Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Methods

 \subsubsection{Pre-processing of data}

-For each source selected from KEBC3, we process the data from the available quarters.
-We filter the data points by setting the quality flag to zero (Qualityflag == 0) , effectively excluding any anomalies such as instrumental noise and cosmic ray events.
-Following this, all quarters are stitched together using the \textit{Lightkurve} package to obtain a lightcurve with $\sim$60,000 points for each source \citep{Lightkurve2018a, astropy:2022}.
+For each source selected from KEBC3, we start with the data from the available quarters and filter the data points by setting the quality flag to zero (Qualityflag = 0), effectively excluding any anomalies such as instrumental noise and cosmic ray events.
+Following this, all quarters are stitched together using the \textit{Lightkurve} package to obtain the light curve with $\sim$60,000 points for each source \citep{Lightkurve2018a, Astropy2022ApJ}.
 This light curve is processed through the \mbox{Savitzky-Golay} filter which smoothens the data and improves precision while retaining the signal characteristics\citep{schafer2011savitzky}.
 We subsequently apply the rolling average method to suppress high-frequency noise caused by instrumental jitter, detector-related brightness variations, and transient cosmic ray events, thereby smoothing short-term fluctuations while preserving the underlying astrophysical features.
-The data is then transformed into uniform deviates and standardized for further analysis.
-A uniform deviate transformation rank transforms and rescales the data to the interval $[0, 1]$ while preserving its key features \citep{press2007numerical}.
-We use segments of $\sim$3000 points of such light curves as input for further nonlinear analysis.
+The data is then rescaled into (0,1) and segments of $\sim$3000 points of the processed data is used as input for further nonlinear analysis.
 Figure \ref{fig:LC} shows $\sim$10-day segments from typical light curves of systems with varying morphology values, representative of the three classes of close binaries.
+The photometric precision of the Kepler mission is expressed in parts per million (ppm), with typical values of the order of a few tens of ppm ($\sim 0.003\%$) on multi-hour time-scales for magnitude 12 stars, which is much smaller than the intrinsic variability in eclipsing binaries stars~\citep{gilliland2011kepler,koch2006kepler,aigrain2015precise}.